thkim1011/chess-ai/README.md

 # Chess AI

 Provides a very basic chess API.

+# Very Quick Tutorial

+To construct a new chess board, use the Board class.